 Adam Manning was born on Awabakal/Worimi Country and has Kamilaroi kinship.
 He is a musician, artist, designer, producer and researcher at the University of Newcastle, NSW.

 As an original Custodial Descendant of Kamilaroi Barray (Land), and a composer/percussionist and artist/designer, rhythmic expression connects me to Land, People, Culture and Story and articulates the natural frequency (heart beat) of Ngaya Barray (Mother Earth).
 Given this, my rhythmic expressions are articulated in varying forms.
 In the main, these varying rhythmic forms/expressions are both old and new, and or cross-disciplinary.

-He is endorsed by leading US percussion Instrument maker: Latin Percussion, has trialled instruments for Roland and released over eight albums through major labels.
+He is endorsed by leading US percussion instrument maker: Latin Percussion, has trialled instruments for Roland and had his music played on ABC Classic.

 He has performed and recorded with Keith Carlock (Sting/John Mayer), Bruce Mathiske, James Morrison, John Paul Young and the All-Stars, Lachy Dooley and many more.